vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 This extension provides a friendly interface to the [Octopus CLI](https://github.com/octopusdeploy/octopusclients) which does the heavy lifting to integrate.

+## Dev

+Microsoft TFS/ADO web extensions are powered by Node.js under the hood.
+Simply open the repo with your favourite text editor like [Jetbrains WebStorm](https://jetbrains.com/webstorm) or [Visual Studio Code](https://code.visualstudio.com/) and you're good to go.

 ## Building

 ### Prerequisites